Thank you

 • population.

-• Analysis of data collected by people-counting sensors installed in several toilets to understand the level of use of our public toilets.
+• Analysis of data collected by people-counting sensors installed in several public toilets to understand their level of use.

 • Analysis of data to identify the toilets to be renewed over the next 10 years.